wp-plugins/simply-exclude/readme.txt

 1.7 - 2008-05-29 Added Author to the Include/Exclude logic.
 Now you can exclude Author's Posts from Search, Home, RSS, Archive.
 1.7.1 - 2008-07-16 Fixed an issue with WP 2.6 where it automatically decided to unserialize the option data structure.
 1.7.2 - 2009-02.05 Fixed some PHP warning by checking variable is set.
 Also added style to 2.7 interface.
+1.7.2.1 - 2009-07.01 Fixed some PHP warning by checking variable is set.
+Also added style for 2.8 interface.
+Very minor changes.
 </p>